hyperledger/besu-docs/docs/public-networks/reference/cli/options.md

 </Tabs>

-The minimum price a transaction offers to include it in a mined block.
+The minimum price (in wei) a transaction offers to include it in a mined block.
 The minimum gas price is the lowest value [`eth_gasPrice`](../api/index.md#eth_gasprice) can return.
-The default is 1000 Wei.
+The default is `1000`.

 :::tip